 Bipolar disorder is a mental health disorder that involves extreme mood swings from emotional highs and excitement (called mania or hypomania) to emotional lows and hopelessness (such as depression).
 Bipolar disorder has also be called manic-depression or bipolar affective disorder.
 The "mood swings" between mania and depression can be very sudden, and patients are at high risk for suicide.

-A variety of different medications can be used to treat bipolar disorder; these are best used along with psychological counseling (psychotherapy).
+A variety of different medications can be used to treat bipolar disorder, and these are best used along with psychological counseling (psychotherapy).
 Which medications are selected are based upon specific symptoms and previous treatments.
 Drug treatment may be selected from these classes:

 - Mood stabilizers or anti-seizure medications such as lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro) and lamotrigine (Lamictal).

-- Atypical antipsychotics such as olanzapine (Zyprexa), risperidone (Risperdal), quetiapine (Seroquel XR), aripiprazole (Abilify), ziprasidone (Geodon), lurasidone (Latuda) or asenapine (Saphris) may help.
-These may be used alone or with a mood stabilizer.
+- Atypical antipsychotics such as olanzapine (Zyprexa), risperidone (Risperdal), quetiapine (Seroquel XR), aripiprazole (Abilify), ziprasidone (Geodon), lurasidone (Latuda) or asenapine (Saphris) may be used alone or with a mood stabilizer.

 - Antidepressants are usually prescribed along with a mood stabilizer or antipsychotic.
 The medication Symbyax combines the SSRI antidepressant fluoxetine and the antipsychotic olanzapine into one capsule.
 Bupropion may be used as a second line agent for some patients with bipolar disorder.